+UNIT 1: WHAT IS STUDIED?
 Pre-requisite: Satisfactory completion of Year 10 French.

-- The individual

-- The French-speaking communities

-- The world around us

-- Family - Holidays

-- Listening and categorising, summarising and interpreting information - Wider reading of French text and comprehension activities - Writing in a range of text types using appropriate conventions - · Researching cultural topics - Developing speaking confidence, using personal opinions
+The three prescribed themes connected to Unit 1 are: The individual The French-speaking communities The world around us Topics include: Family Holidays WHAT TYPE OF WORK IS DONE?
+Listening and categorising, summarising and interpreting information Wider reading of French text and comprehension activities Writing in a range of text types using appropriate conventions Researching cultural topics Developing speaking confidence, using personal opinions UNIT 2: WHAT IS STUDIED?
 Pre-requisite: Satisfactory completion of Unit 1 French.

-- The individual

-- The French-speaking communities

-- The world around us

-- Adolescence

-- Communication and media

-- Health

-- Art and culture

-- Listening and categorising, summarising and interpreting information - Wider reading of French text and comprehension activities - Writing in a range of text types using appropriate conventions - Researching cultural topics - Developing speaking confidence, using personal opinions
+The three prescribed themes connected to Unit 1 are: • The individual • The French-speaking communities • The world around us Topics include: • Adolescence • Communication and media • Health • Art and culture WHAT TYPE OF WORK IS DONE?
+Listening and categorising, summarising and interpreting information Wider reading of French text and comprehension activities Writing in a range of text types using appropriate conventions Researching cultural topics Developing speaking confidence, using personal opinions